mikekestemont/mikekestemont.github.io/talks/index.md

 * Day-long training module on "Digital Text Analysis" in the doctoral school *Doctoral school "Loading: Methods and approaches in Digital Humanities".
 Ghent Center for Digital Humanities, Ghent University (3 May 2017).
 * Full-day workshop on "Distant Reading for the Middle Ages: Stylometry and Serendipity" at the *École nationale des chartes* in Paris (30 March 2017).
 * Stylometry modules in week 2 of the NEH Institute *Make your edition: models and methods for digital textual scholarship*.
 University of Pittsburgh.
+* With Enrique Manjavacas, *The Re-Creation Of Harry Potter: Tracing Style And Content Across Novels, Movie Scripts And Fanfiction*.
+Full-day, preconference tutorial at *Digital Humanities 2018*.
+Mexico City, Mexico, 25 June 2018 [[link]](https://dh2018.adho.org/the-re-creation-of-harry-potter-tracing-style-and-content-across-novels-movie-scripts-and-fanfiction/).
+* With Folgert Karsdorp, "How to Read a Million Stories?
+Digital Text Analysis for the Study of Children's Literature".
+Full-day tutorial at the *Children's Literature Summer School 2018*, University of Antwerp, 5 July 2018.